LCSteffens64/pipewireasio/README.md

 Portions copyright (C) 2011 Christian Schoenebeck
 Portions copyright (C) 2013 Joakim Hernberg
 Portions copyright (C) 2020-2023 Filipe Coelho
+Portions copyright (C) 2024 Dawid Kraiński

 The WineASIO library code is licensed under LGPL v2.1, see COPYING.LIB for more details.
-The WineASIO settings UI code is licensed under GPL v2+, see COPYING.GUI for more details.
+The PipeWireASIO new settings UI code is licensed under GPL v2+, see COPYING.GUI for more details.